WolframResearch/WolframClientForPython/docs/intro.rst

     CloudConnect["MyWolframID", "myPassword"]

-Deploy an API accepting a list and returning the result of the function `MinMax` applied on it:
+Deploy an API accepting a list and returning the result of the function :wl:`MinMax` applied on it:

 .. code-block :: wl